How to Make Plywood Look Good (10+ Ways in 2023)

 10. Cover the Plywood Surface

-If all the methods above sound unappealing, perhaps you should cover the plywood with drywall instead.
+If all the methods above aren’t cutting it, you could cover the plywood with drywall instead.

 Of course, this is only possible on the inside of a building such as interior walls.
 After all, if drywall is overly exposed to moisture—as it would be outside—it will break down rather quickly.